semaphoreci/semaphore/docs/docs/reference/jobs-yaml.md

 Defines the type of a YAML file.

-For jobs this property must be `Job`
+For jobs, this property must be `Job`

 ## metadata {#metadata}